 Outdoor cooking is a primal pleasure that recalls childhood campfires and simpler times.
 As the best chefs know, you don't need a lot of space to create a gourmet meal.
 If you are lucky enough to have any amount of outdoor space, creating an open air kitchen can turn the routine of cooking meals into an opportunity to dine al fresco under the blue skies or the stars.
-Whether it's a compact outdoor grill station or a fully equipped mini kitchen, check out these inspiring modestly-sized outdoor kitchens that are as functional as they are stylish.
+Whether it's a compact outdoor grill or griddle station or a fully equipped mini kitchen, check out these inspiring modestly-sized outdoor kitchens that are as functional as they are stylish.

 01 of 12

 This rooftop space in Williamsburg designed by Brooklyn-based landscape design firm New Eco Landscapes includes an outdoor custom kitchen equipped with a refrigerator, sink, and grill.
 While the generous rooftop space includes such luxuries as an outdoor shower, relaxation area, and an outdoor projector for movie nights, the kitchen has just the right amount of space and equipment for the simple cooking that an outdoor kitchen inspires.Continue to 2 of 12 below.